 To view any of these reports for a specific set of users or area of your product, the rest of the predefined report list will help jump start your review.

 For example, if you want to know what the priorities of all your active, paying visitors are, and treat each account equally (by ignoring account value) then you'll just start at the Visitor Priorities report.
 This excludes the "account value" metric so your large accounts have the same authority as your smaller accounts.

 If you want to see which ideas rise to the top when only votes are taken into account, then the Visitor Vote report will show you exactly that, ignoring other factors like priorities and account value.

-If you want to see what all of your churned (inactive) customers have requested, see the Churned Visitors report.
+If you want to see what all of your inactive customers have requested, see the Visitors from Inactive Accounts report.
 This shows the requests of all visitors who haven't used your product in the last 30 days.

 If you have free triallers, and you'd like to see what common requests are across those users, just click your Free Triallers report.

 Your predefined reports are just a starting point.
 You can delve much further into your reports using the Advanced filters to answer all kinds of interesting questions: